India Jane Birley: Art

 Birley has painted since her youth, and attended several art schools.
-She hosted an exhibition of her paintings, "Canines and Companions" at the her father's club George shortly before its opening in 2001.
-Birley illustrated her mother's 2009 book, Copper: A Dog’s Life.
+She hosted an exhibition of her paintings, "Canines and Companions" at her father's club George shortly before its opening in 2001.
+Birley illustrated her mother's 2009 book, Copper: A Dog's Life.
 Her portrait of the businessman and writer Conrad Black and his wife, the writer Barbara Amiel, is in the collection of the National Portrait Gallery in London.
 In 2001, The Economist described Birley as a "modern portrait painter, in pursuit of honesty" who depicted Black and Amiel in her portrait as a "gangster and his moll".
 Birley accompanied Charles, Prince of Wales on his 1996 trip to Bangladesh as his official artist.

 Birley and Janey Longman were depicted in Lucian Freud's 1992 painting Two Women.
 Freud's biographer William Feaver described Two Women as an "intriguing classical two hander" with "the two Janes lying there, playing indolent, arms and legs lolling and extending beyond the confines of the bed".